Treats cancer, including hairy cell leukemia.

 If you notice these less serious side effects, talk with your doctor:

-- Tooth pain, swelling in your gums, or mouth sores.
+- Tooth pain, swelling in your gums, mouth sores

 If you notice other side effects that you think are caused by this medicine, tell your doctor